-The mission here is to espouse the brand’s merits through the agreed sales venues.
+The mission here is to espouse the brand’s merits through the agreed upon sales venues.
 So you’re more of a marketing engine than a salesperson: tasked to generate buzz around the brand.
 (Ultimately, though: the goal is to drive sales and increase the company’s bottom line.)

 Some roles and responsibilities of a brand ambassador include:

 1. Representing the brand alongside its services or products.

 If done via a series of store visits, you may be in for some travel time depending on the brand’s distribution.

 You may be tasked to lead events and promotion programs designed to create awareness as well as boost interest in the company’s offerings.

 3. Product demonstrations.

 You’ll need to know the ins and outs of the products you represent to answer relevant questions on the fly.

 You are expected to post about the brand on social channels, blog about it, drive email campaigns, and generally create content that’ll increase brand awareness.

 You are expected to monitor customer feedback and preferences, deduce valuable insights from the feedback, as well as share them with the company.
 (Be sure to forward escalating complaints to the sales and marketing department.)